 - Increased energy for daily tasks and exercise

 These benefits are good for everyone’s body, not just those who are recovering from an addiction.
 One of the great things about yoga is that you can do it a little bit at a time and the results are cumulative, so long as you make it a regular part of your routine.
-On top of that, you can also do yoga with your family members or friends once you leave Her House and return home, giving you an activity that can help to rebuild bonds with people you may not have the strongest relationships with anymore.
+On top of that, you can also do yoga with your family members or friends once you leave New Creation Treatment and return home, giving you an activity that can help to rebuild bonds with people you may not have the strongest relationships with anymore.

 Who Can Benefit from Doing Yoga Regularly

-It doesn’t matter what age you are when you come to Her House, you can benefit from yoga.
+It doesn’t matter what age you are when you come to New Creation Treatment, you can benefit from yoga.
 You can do a little, or you can make yoga the main focus of your life and get some amazing health benefits out of it.
 Yoga, when done right, can be safe for children up through the matriarchs of the family, and it can be something that is adjusted to make sure that each person that does it, can keep up.
 Yoga allows you to adjust things like:

 - The breathing that you do along with each movement

 If you are ready to take control over your addiction recovery, let Yoga at New Creation Treatment be your guide.
 Make the active choice of what you want for the rest of your life, and start the process with the simple movements of Yoga.
 You can make the recovery process easier, and you can let your body heal as you go, simply by adding yoga into your regular routine.
 Call us at New Creation Treatment today, and get your journey started.